Home / 6 step scheme - peanut

-the Vini Mini test shows that a 6-step scheme for giving peanut best suits your Mini.
+Out the Vini Mini test a 6-step peanut feeding schedule may be best suited to your Mini.

-Is your baby younger than 6 months, but your baby has moderate to severe eczema; or your baby is younger than 8 months, but there are allergies in the family or there is another reason for fear of introduction; then you can (after consultation with the doctor) give peanuts at home via this adapted 6-step schedule.
+If your baby is younger than 6 months, but your baby has moderate to severe eczema; or your baby is younger than 8 months, but there are allergies in the family or there is another reason for fear of introduction; then you can (after consultation with the doctor) give peanuts at home using a modified 6-step schedule.

-During 2 days you add 6 increasing amounts of peanut to the baby's food.
-For this you can use this scheme , drawn up in accordance with the guidelines of DAVO dietitians.
+You then add increasing amounts of peanut butter to the baby food in 6 steps over a period of 2 days.
+You can do this by this diagram use, drawn up in accordance with the guidelines of DAVO dieticians .

-• You do not have to measure the steps yourself, but the exact amount has been weighed for you.
+• This way you don't have to measure the steps yourself, but the exact amount is weighed out for you.

-• The products are high in protein content, so you need less quantity
+• The products are high in protein, so you need smaller quantities.

-• All our products are without the addition of salt and sugar.
+• All our products are without added salt and sugar.

 We want to offer you a healthy, easy and reliable solution for your Mini.